Update: You can find another (very thorough) blog and video tutorial in this post!

 I applied beads of liquid nails along the backside…

-I had to go back in later and fill in a few gaps where it was loose so I’d suggest using a bit more than I did.
+I had to go back in later and fill in a few gaps where it was loose so I’d suggest using a bit more than I did (better yet, a solid line of adhesive instead of globs).
 Any excess was wiped away with a damp sponge before it dried.

 To keep the molding secure against the door and prevent shifting, I used painters tape to hold it in place.